maxmetagravity/Byteball-NG/README.md

-# Byteball-NG
+Based on Byteball Core, Byteball-ng plans to promote the commercialization of DAG technology through innovative expansion and enhancements.
-Based on Byteball core, Byteball-ng has done the innovation expansion and enhancement, will attempt to promote the commercialization of DAG technology.
 Road map will be announced soon